NPaspallis/CO1417/week06-animations/step0603/readme.md

 This animation consists of [9 frames](flappy-wings-frames.png), separated by 0.1 seconds.

+    Note: The graphics used to form games are also known as `sprites`

 The individual frames are extracted and stored under ``/frames``.

 Can we use the same technique of switching between frames to animate a character in a game?